E :Environment

 2) Consumer paper manufacturing waste, tree planting material, various consumer waste

-In order to prevent improper disposal such as illegal dumping, local audits of all our processing contractors are conducted every year.
-In fiscal year 2023, a total of 94 audits were conducted within domestic group companies, while 121 audits were carried out at overseas factories, confirming the proper handling of waste in all locations.
+In fiscal year 2024, a total of 74 audits were conducted within domestic group companies, while 96 audits were carried out at overseas factories, confirming the proper handling of waste in all locations.

 Future challenges